Cyber Security Report 2026

 In addition, Schwarz Digits creates optimal conditions for the development of trend-setting innovations for end customers, companies and public sector organizations.
 Schwarz Digits includes 8,000 employees of the brands STACKIT, XM Cyber, Schwarz Media, mmmake, Schwarz IT, Schwarz Digital, omniac, Lidl e-commerce and Kaufland e-commerce.

-Why is cyber security so important as a pillar of digital sovereignty?
+Why is Cybersecurity so Critical as a Pillar of Digital Sovereignty?

 Dr. Manfred Boudreaux-Dehmer